iamlemec/ellone/testing/demo.md

 #!
 Sample $\ell^2$ Document

 This is an example of a document written using the $\ell^2$ (ell-two) typesetting system.
-Basic elements of markdown syntax are supported, as are certain extensions geared toward academic writing.
+Basic elements of markdown syntax are supported, as are certain extensions geared toward academic writing. **Click on the logo on the top left for a command cheat sheet.**

 # Commands